trombini/aws-nodejs-serverless-example/README.md

+his project

+It makes use of the AWS Lamda stack to schedule the script every two minutes.

 # AWS Node Scheduled Cron Example to check website for string

+T

 This is an example of creating a function that runs as a cron job using the serverless `schedule` event.
 For more information on `schedule` event check out the Serverless docs on [schedule](https://serverless.com/framework/docs/providers/aws/events/schedule/).